SatyaRanjanRay/Customer-Churn-Analysis-Dashboard/README.md

 📌 With the exception of one churned customer with an account balance between 1k and 10k, the majority of customers who churned had account balances greater than
    200k

+For More Insights do check out the dashbaoard :)